 Triodos' Online Cash ISA gives you easy access to your tax-free savings.
 You can take out the money whenever you like.
 What’s more, if you replace it during the same tax year, you keep all of your tax benefits, without it taking up more of your annual allowance.
 Savers can get started with as little as £10, and benefit from tax-free interest.

 If you feel that you'd like to get an even higher rate, and feel comfortable locking your savings for some time, the Triodos Fixed Rate Cash ISA could be a good match.
 You can open an account from as little as £1.
-Please be aware that with this option, withdrawals aren't allowed once you've passed the 30 day cancellation period.
-Your money will be locked until the agreed date.
+Please be aware that with this option, withdrawals are not allowed, but you do have a 30 day cancellation period.

-Best of all, thanks to the new ISA rules that came into effect from 6 April 2024, you can have a mix of both in the same tax year.
+Best of all, thanks to the new ISA rules that came into effect from April 6 2024, you can open multiple types of ISAs in the same tax year.

 Keep in mind that this is not financial advice or a personal recommendation.
 As you make your own financial decisions, research all the options available to find the best solution for you.